AlteredM1nd/gw2-guild-login/README.md

 - **Maintenance**
   - Clear Cache: Clear all cached API responses
   - Reset Settings: Reset all settings to defaults

-## Shortcode Usage

-### Optional Settings

-- **Auto-register New Users**
-  - When enabled: Automatically creates a WordPress account for users who don't have one
-  - When disabled: Only existing WordPress users can log in
-  - Recommended: Enable this if you want to allow new members to join without manual account creation

-- **API Cache Expiry**
-  - How long to cache API responses (in seconds)
-  - Default: `3600` (1 hour)
-  - Lower values mean more up-to-date guild membership but more API calls
-  - Higher values reduce server load but may show outdated guild information

-3. Click **Save Changes** to apply your settings

 ### Testing Your Setup